codyorr4-roblox/Osier-Framework/README.md

 # Lanky-Framework for roblox
 A very slim framework used to simplify Initiation, Datastores and Remotes.

+_Dont forget to report bugs or to provide feedback if something makes you cringe__

 # Why use the lanky framework?

 ## Datastores